Teaching Ambassador Fellowship

 Affiliations: SD Department of Education, National Board for Professional Teaching Standards, National Science Teachers Association, National Council of Teachers of Mathematics, and the Society of Elementary Presidential Awardees.

 Education: Steever received her Bachelor’s degree from Northern State University, and received further training in Environmental Education on the job as the Environmental Ed.
 Director at Storm Mountain Center.
-She went on to graduate from Yankton School of Theology as a licensed minister before receiving her National Board Certification.Areas of Interest/Expertise:
+She went on to graduate from Yankton School of Theology as a licensed minister before receiving her National Board Certification and completed her Master’s Degree in Curriculum and Instruction, Technology Integrationist from Black Hills State University in May of 2014.

 - Native American educators and students